LouMaine/project2-would2/README.md

 1. Use Create React App to bootstrap the project.

-2. Installing and Launching the project
+2. This is for installing and launching the project
 3. Change to the directory of the project
 4. Run npm install or yarn to install all dependencies
 5. Run npm start or yarn start to start the web development application server